-Dr. Amir Tirosh, an associate professor of medicine at Tel-Aviv University’s Sackler Faculty of Medicine and director of the Institute of Endocrinology at Sheba Medical Center, told Medical News Today that he had initially set out to study the actions of fatty acid-binding protein 4 (FABP4), which researchers think plays a role in sugar and fat metabolism.
+Dr. Amir Tirosh, an associate professor of medicine at Tel-Aviv University’s Sackler Faculty of Medicine and director of the Institute of Endocrinology at Sheba Medical Center, told Medical News Today that he had initially set out to study the actions of

 “We incidentally came across an old scientific paper from 1912 demonstrating that administration of propionate to dogs resulted in increased glucose production,” he explained.

 To study the connection between propionate and FABP4, Dr. Tirosh and the team gave healthy, nonobese mice a dose of the preservative.
 As in the dogs, the team found that blood sugar levels rose.